This post may contain affiliate links.

 - Whisk the marinade ingredients together(olive oil, balsamic, Worcestershire sauce, minced garlic, red pepper, sea salt, cracked pepper).
 Toss with cut up steak and store in a bowl or ziplock bag.
 Refrigerate for 15 minutes to several hours.

-- After marinated meat is ready, preheat your grill to medium/medium high.
+- After marinated meat is ready, preheat your grill to medium-high heat.

 - Thread meat and veggies onto skewers, making sure to leave a bit of space and not cramming all the ingredients together.
 When grill is preheated, place skewers on the grill and cook.
 Turn every several minutes allowing to cook evenly on each side. (rotate every 2-3 minutes) Cook time will vary but about 10-12 minutes should be roughly enough based on how you like your steak cooked.